obegron/mkdocs-pipeline-visualizer/README.md

   - pipeline-visualizer
 ```

+### Customizing Menu Section Names and Graph Themes

-To change the menu section name and custom graph theme
+To change the names of the menu sections and apply a custom graph theme, use the following configuration:

 ```yaml
 site_name: Tekton